19914039/fledgeDoc/docs/source/introduction.rst

 - **Notification servives** used to trigger some actions or notifications upon matching of specified conditions.
 |fledge_architecture|

+The beauty of fledge is

+- Lighter and can run on Edge IoT devices like Raspberry Pi
+- Supports many typical industrial protocols like Modbus, IEC-101, IEC-104, IEC-61850 etc.
+- Modular architecture allows us to install specific modules that we need instaed of installing the whole package.

 The following links can be used as reference for official documentation

 - Link for Fledge: https://www.lfedge.org/projects/fledge/